PercyNguyen7/SOEN471/README.md

 ## Resizing Output Data

-Note that we limited some dataframe results to only show a fraction of the output as output tables may take up up hundreds of rows.
+Note that we limited some dataframe results to only show a fraction of the output as output tables may take up hundreds of rows.
 If you wish to see more or fewer options, please edit `iloc[r:c]` or `head(r)` where `r` represents the number of rows and `c` represenst the number of columns.